Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity

 In the Jordan frame, the action is

-where the tilde denotes Jordan frame quantities, $\phi$ is the Jordan frame scalar field, $\til{g}_{\munu}$ is metric, $\til{R}$ is the Ricci scalar, and $\lambda(\phi)$ is the scalar potential. $S_m$ denotes the action of the matter, which is a function of the matter fields $\Psi_m$ and the Jordan metric $\til{g}_{\mu\nu}$.
-Due to the $\phi \til{R}$ term, the gravitational constant $G$ becomes a function of the scalar field $\til{G} = G(\phi)$.
+where the tilde denotes Jordan frame quantities, $\phi$ is the Jordan frame scalar field, $\til{g}_{\munu}$ is metric, $\til{R}$ is the Ricci scalar, $\omega(\phi)$ is a function of the scalar field that characterizes a specific scalar-tensor theory, and $\lambda(\phi)$ is the scalar potential. $S_m$ denotes the action of the matter, which is a function of the matter fields $\Psi_m$ and the Jordan metric $\til{g}_{\mu\nu}$.
+Due to the $\phi \til{R}$ term, the gravitational constant $G$ becomes a function of the scalar field i.e., $\til{G} = G(\phi)$.
 Throughout this work, we will continue to denote Jordan frame quantities with a tilde.

 The Jordan frame is the physical frame, but the field equations are typically expressed in the Einstein frame, where the metric and scalar decouple.
 A conformal transformation relates the two frames:

 Using this transformation, the action can be re-written in a way that resembles the Einstein-Hilbert action: